-The SWT Roundtable will give insight in what SWT data can teach education practitioners and provide space to explore, discuss, and give feedback on practical examples of education initiatives from three regions that aim to smoothen young people’s school-to-work transitions.
+The SWT Roundtable will give insight into what SWT data can teach education practitioners and provide space to explore, discuss, and give feedback on practical examples of education initiatives from three regions that aim to smoothen young people’s school-to-work transitions.

 OVERVIEW OF THE SPEAKERS